docker/docs/content/desktop/hardened-desktop/air-gapped-containers/_index.md

 ---
-description: Air-gapped Containers - What it is, benefits, and how to configure it.
+title: Air-gapped containers
-title: Air-gapped Containers
+description: Air-gapped containers - What it is, benefits, and how to configure it.
 keywords: air gapped, security, Docker Desktop, configuration, proxy, network
 ---